wp-plugins/simple-ajax-chat/readme.txt

 Once everything is customized as you like it, display the form anywhere using the shortcode or template tag.

 **Upgrading**

+IMPORTANT: the time functionality has been upgraded in the latest version of the plugin.
+As a result, all chat messages will be deleted when the plugin is upgraded to the latest version.
+If you want to save your current chats, please make a backup BEFORE upgrading.

+ALSO: After upgrading, if your chat box displays something like "you need at least one message.." do the following:

+1. Backup or make a note of your chat settings (so you can restore them)
+2. Click the "Restore default settings" button
+3. Reconfigure your settings and done

+Apologies for the inconvenience, but the plugin is better off using WP time functionality.

 If you are upgrading the plugin, be sure to backup your existing SAC settings (as a precaution).